The Process Is the Punishment

-The Process Is the Punishment is a classic work in sociology of law written by Malcolm Feeley in 1979.
+The Process Is the Punishment is a seminal work in sociology of law written by Malcolm Feeley in 1979.
 The book is a case study of the New Haven Court of Common Pleas, a lower court that ruled on minor felonies and misdemeanors.
 The most important contribution of the book is the argument that punishment for minor crimes is meted out before guilt or innocence is determined and that a wide range of actors affect the severity of the punishment, including bondsmen and prosecutors, but generally excluding judges.

 Summary

 The Process Is the Punishment meticulously describes the operation of the lower courts in New Haven, Connecticut, the defendants who face minor felony or misdemeanor charges there, and the process defendants face in court.
 Feeley found that pre-trial court processes were so expensive for defendants that they almost universally avoided trials and most cases were resolved by plea bargaining.
 There were no trials in the study of 1600 cases.